-The Great Lakes Water Quality Agreement and Great Lakes Restoration Initiative set forth strategies to prevent introductions of invasive species, detect and respond to the introduction of new species, and control existing AIS to reduce impacts.
-Many of these strategies are also reflected in Great Lakes state and provincial AIS legislation and management plans.
-If successful, AIS management strategies will stop the establishment of new invasive species and help protect the Great Lakes from further degradation.
+The Great Lakes Water Quality Agreement, Great Lakes Restoration Initiative, and Great Lakes state and provincial AIS management plans set forth strategies to accomplish shared goals.
+Successful implementation of AIS management strategies will stop the spread and establishment of new invasive species and protect the Great Lakes from further degradation.

-- Species: Which species pose the greatest risk of introduction?
+- identifying, prioritizing and monitoring for species that pose the greatest risk of introduction (Species)

-- Sites: Where monitoring should occur to maximize probability that these high-risk species are detected early?
+- identifying, prioritizing and monitoring high-risk sites to maximize probability that high-risk species are detected early (Sites)

-- Controlling specific AIS at sites or regional scales to reduce or prevent impacts, or facilitate restoration of fisheries, threatened species, recreational access, or other ecosystem services
+- managing specific AIS at various scales to reduce or prevent impacts, or facilitate restoration of fisheries, threatened species, recreational access, or other benefits

 Content on this page is updated regularly.
 Check back often or follow @BlueAccounting on Twitter for updates.

-Use the filters below to see the strategies being used to achieve our goals.
+Use the filters below to see the strategies being used to achieve regional goals.